Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - In his one matchup against the Jets, Brown's 78 receiving yards total is 9.5 less than his over/under for Sunday's game (87.5).

-- Brown caught a touchdown pass in that contest against the Jets.
+- Brown caught a touchdown pass in that outing against the Jets.

 - Note: Brown's stats vs. Jets date back to 2016.